The best Italy travel guide

 Transport in Italy

 Travel in Italy is really easy, for longer distances the best options are internal flights or high-velocity trains.
-For shorter distances the best option are trains.
+For shorter distances the best option are trains and bus.

-In Italy, cities are relatively close to each other, for example, you can go from the north (Milan) to Rome in 3 and a half hours with a high-velocity train.
+In Italy, cities are relatively close to each other, for example, you can go from the north, Milan to Rome (see bus offers), in 3 and a half hours with a high-velocity train.

 Getting around the city is simple too, the main cities have the subway, except Venice obviously!